DowntonCrabby/Data512/Course Project/Part 1/Readme.md

 - **Retrieve AQI Readings.ipynb.ipynb**: Notebook that pulls AQI data from the EPA AQS API for Tallahassee.
 - **Fire Smoke Model.ipynb.ipynb**: Notebook that develops a predictive model for estimating future wildfire smoke impacts for Tallahassee (for the years 2025-2050).
-- **Data Visualizations.ipynb**: Notebook containing visualizations related to the wildfire analysis, including time series graphs and histograms of fire data.
+- **Data Visualizations.ipynb**: Notebook containing visualizations related to the wildfire analysis, including time series graphs and histograms of fire data. the Subset Wildfire data and Retrieve AQI readings were completed before the Fire Smoke Model and Data Visualization notebooks

 ### modules
 - **Geo_Calc.py**: Contains the geodetic distance calculation functions used to find fires within a specific radius of Tallahassee.